Amarillo partners with local businesses, churches in effort to house the homeless

 The City of Amarillo’s Director of Community Development, Jason Riddlespurger, said at the last winter point in time count, there were 539 people without homes in Amarillo and 368 without shelter.

-Thanks to American Rescue Plan Act funding from the City, a mllion dollar gift from Joe and Laura Street, and $500,000 from from Hillside Christian Church, Transformation Park will help fill the gap.
+Thanks to American Rescue Plan Act funding from the City, a million-dollar gift from Joe and Laura Street, and $500,000 from Hillside Christian Church, Transformation Park will help fill the gap.

 “I’m just really proud of the private businesses coming together with the City of Amarillo and area churches to do something that’s gonna make a lot of difference in people’s lives,” said Joe Street, president of Street Toyota.